 UNESCO Silk Roads Youth Research Grant – Reinforcing the Capacity and Contribution of Young Researchers to the Silk Roads

-UNESCO is delighted to announce the awardees of this year’s Silk Roads Youth Research Grant.
-The call for proposals ran from January to May 2021 and was open to postgraduate researchers aged 35 and younger working individually or within a group.
-In total, nearly 800 research proposals covering a diverse array of topics were received from all over the world.
+UNESCO is delighted to announce the awardees of the 2022 Silk Roads Youth Research Grant.
+The call for proposals ran from March to October 2022 and was open to postgraduate researchers aged 35 and younger working individually or within a group.
+In total, around 850 research proposals covering a diverse array of topics were received from all over the world.
 These were assessed by a Scientific Panel comprised of 9 renowned international academics and experts from various disciplines related to the study of the Silk Roads, who awarded 12 grants valued at 10,000 USD.

 (In alphabetical order)

 Ms Ermelinda Eliasse (Mozambique) and Mr Patrick Sanga (United Republic of Tanzania)